rubiefawn/remedy/knowledge-and-treasure/gambits-and-spells.md

 ### Blood Link

 _Synthetic magic_
-**Mana Cost** 2
+**Mana Cost** 1
 __**Components** V, S
 **Casting Time** 1 action
 **Range** Touch
 **Duration** Concentration, up to 1 minute

 You entangle the life-force of two creatures you touch.
+An unwilling creature must succeed on an Instinct check or become affected by this spell.
 For the duration, whenever either of the targets takes damage, the other also takes the same amount of damage.
 In addition, whenever either of the targets recover from wounds, the other also recovers from the same amount of wounds.

 {% hint style="info" %}
 #### Incompetence